dnsl48/gauger/README.md

 License: `Apache License, Version 2.0`

-#### What is the Gauger?
+#### What is Gauger?
-The Gauger is a highly extensible and comprehensive tool for a handy profiling PHP scripts and applications.
+Gauger is a highly extensible and comprehensive tool for a handy profiling PHP scripts and applications.

 #### Goals of the project
 The main goal of the project is to provide flexible and powerful abilities for profiling any data throughout an application.
-Moreover, a visual representation of the harvested data is quite important as well as the minimal amount of the boilerplate.
+Moreover, a visual representation of harvested data is quite important as well as the minimal amount of boilerplate.

 # Contents